-All students will stay in one on of our 3 residence halls (Clark, Hensley, & Cole) located on the hillsides of the Mount Vernon Campus.
+All students will stay in Somers Hall on the Mount Vernon Campus.
 Rooms will house two students with each room connected to an adjoining two student room via a shared bathroom.
 Individuals staying in the residence halls will need to bring their own toiletries and cleaning supplies.